-- 7.14 Nos 11-15 Little Moor are Grade II listed (NHLE 1072343) and were first listed on 30th September 1976.
-They comprise three cottages in a T-shaped arrangement, nos 13 and 15 being semi-detached and south-west facing with no. 11 occupying what appears to be a rear extension to the north.
-The list entry (Appendix 1) dates the cottages to 18th century or early 19th century, although they are not contemporaneous in construction, evidenced in plan layout, architectural detail and roof height. - 7.15 These three cottages are positioned immediately to the rear of Little Moor House and overlook agricultural fields to the east of Littlemoor Road and a courtyard area between the two groups of cottages to the rear. - 7.16 The rear elevation of no. 13 is occupied by eight-over-eight sash windows with a plain stone doorway, whereas no. 11 has modern windows.
+- 7.1.17 These three cottages are positioned immediately to the rear of Little Moor House and overlook agricultural fields to the east of Littlemoor Road and a courtyard area between the two groups of cottages to the rear. - 7.1.18 The rear elevation of no. 13 is occupied by eight-over-eight sash windows with a plain stone doorway, whereas no. 11 has modern windows.
 Sash windows without glazing bars appear to occupy the principal south-west facing elevations.
-The east facing elevation of no. 15 has a tall stairlight similar to that on the rear elevation of Little Moor House.
-Gardens also appear to extend eastwards from the cottages. - 7.17 No. 15 is believed to have originally been a farmhouse which corroborates with census data from the mid-19th century.
+The east facing elevation of no. 15 has a tall starlight similar to that on the rear elevation of Little Moor House.
+Gardens also appear to extend eastwards from the cottages. - No. 15 is believed to have originally been a farmhouse which corroborates with census data from the mid-19th century.
 From the courtyard area to its rear, and between the gardens of 1-9 and 11-15 Little Moor is a gate leading to a track providing access to a farm building, likely to originally have been a barn, mapped on the 1848 Ordnance Survey map (Figure 2).
-There is no obvious extant evidence, however, of the use of no 15 as a farm. - 7.18 As with Little Moor House and 1-9 Little Moor, 11-15 shares group value which provides some archaeological and historical interest to the small hamlet.
+There is no obvious extant evidence, however, of the use of no 15 as a farm. - 7.1.20 As with Little Moor House and 1-9 Little Moor, 11-15 shares group value which provides some archaeological and historical interest to the small hamlet.
 The historical interest also derives from the likely association with Primrose Mill.
-There is also some architectural interest, although this is limited to a more vernacular form. - 7.19 Unlike Little Moor House and 1-9 Little Moor, however, there appears to have been an historical functional association with the wider agricultural setting within the study site.
+There is also some architectural interest, although this is limited to a more vernacular form.

+7.1.21 Unlike Little Moor House and 1-9 Little Moor, however, there appears to have been an historical functional association with the wider agricultural setting within the study site.
 Historically, the buildings within Little Moor and the fields to the east and west were all under the same ownership of Messrs Company and Messrs Thompson and subsequently part of the Standen estate.
 The functional association was between no. 15, having been occupied by farmers and agricultural labourers during the mid-19th century, and the barn that is still extant within the study site.
 Therefore, both the immediate setting of the group of surrounding historical buildings within Little Moor and the wider context of the agricultural setting to the east contribute to the understanding of at least no. 15 Little Moor and appreciation of the connection with the still extant earthwork remains of the field track.
 Any historical agricultural connection does appear to have been severed subsequently with the change in no. 15 to purely domestic and the development of Littlemoor Farm.